Milk protein costs around 95 kg of CO2-equivalent emissions per kg of protein, which is apparently what was used in the production of this plastic [1]

 Like: One year, I bought some used pickle buckets from a local burger joint to use as planters.
 Within 6 months, they were falling apart: It was easy to break them apart in chunks with my bare hands.

 Or the plastics used for cars: They often eventually turn brittle and fall apart, whether interior or exterior.
 Plastic lenses on USDM cars turn foggy and useless; some types of wire insulation disintegrate.
-(If we want to talk about environmental cost, can we also talk about the the impact of building a new car?)
+(If we want to talk about environmental cost, can we also talk about the impact of building a new car?)

 In some areas, we once used polybutylene water pipes.
 These tended to fail and damage homes.
 There was even a billion-dollar lawsuit about it in the 1990s.
 It was not good.